adielBm/math-archive/Logic/Formal System.md

 > Although a formal language can be identified with its formulas, a formal system cannot be likewise identified by its theorems

+## Examples

+- A predicate calculus is a formal system consisting of a first order language, the set of all well-formed formulas, a particular set � of well-formed formulas, which are called logical axioms, and a list of rules of deduction.

 # Deductive system

 - A **deductive system**, (aka: *deductive apparatus*), consists of the axioms (or axiom schemata) and rules of inference that can be used to derive theorems of the system.